Chrysler Plymouth and Dodge High Impact Colors

 Frank Lloyd White

 The other half of the film was "I Am Curiouis (Blue)", 1968.
 Yellow and blue are, of course, the colors of the Swedish Flag.
+Both films are currently available on DVD.

 (Click for a larger image.)